kognifai/PoseidonNext-Framework/SDK-documentation/Unit-Of-Measurement-Service.md

 # Description

-The Unit Of Measurement Service (UOM) is used to convert one unit from another convertible unit.
+Unit of Measurement (UOM) service  is used to convert units from one to another unit.
 This service is the single source of truth for any units and dimensions specific operations.

 # Using the Unit Of Measurement Service

 ## Injecting

-The Unit Of Measurement Service can be used by injecting it into a class/component, just like any standard Angular service.
+Unit Of Measurement service can be used by injecting it into a class or a component, just like any standard Angular service.

-First import the following two lines of code into the component where Unit Of Measurement Service is to be used.
+First, import the following two lines of code into the component where Unit Of Measurement Service is to be used.

 ```javascript
 import { UOMService } from '../your relative path';
 import { UnitConversionService, IUnitConversionService, IUnitSet, IUnit } from '@kognifai/poseidon-unitofmeasurementservice';
 ```

-And  then inject it into the constructor in the following manner.
+And then inject it into the constructor in the following manner:

 ```javascript
 constructor(private uomService: UOMService) { }